biolink/biolink-model/tests/test_scripts/output/genmarkdown/meta/index.md

  * [license](license.md) - license for the schema
  * [local name](local_name.md) - the nsname (sans ':' for a given prefix)
  * [local_names](local_names.md) - map from local identifier to slot
- * [mappings](mappings.md) - list of equivalent or skos exact mappings to an ontology class
+ * [mappings](mappings.md) - a list of terms from different schemas or terminology systems that have comparable meaning.
+These may include terms that are precisely equivalent, broader or narrower in meaning, or otherwise semantically related but not equivalent from a strict ontological perspective.
  * [metamodel_version](metamodel_version.md) - Version of the metamodel used to load the schema.
 Supplied by the loader
  * [mixin](mixin.md) - Used only as a mixin -- cannot be instantiated on its own.
  * [mixins](mixins.md) - List of definitions to be mixed in.
 Targets may be any definition of the same type